MicrosoftDX/kurvejs/Samples/Client/Angular2/README.md

 1. npm install
 2. npm start

-The primary application logic is contained in the **app.appcomponent.ts** file.
+The primary application logic is contained in the **app.component.ts** file.
 Both v1 and v2 AAD flows are implemented, although v1 is commented out.